 \section{Introduction}

-It is common in data science to have a large, finite set $\XX_n = \{x_1,...,x_n\}$ of samples in $\mathbb{R}^d$, perhaps after vectorizing real-world data.
-Examples include neural network embeddings of images or textual documents and single-cell RNA expression data.
-Given such a set, it is useful to extract the topology of the dataset, or of a topological space $X$ from which we assume the points are sampled.
-One well-studied technique for doing this is \emph{Mapper}, which uses a choice of Morse-type function $f$ to construct a graph, or more generally, a simplicial complex, representing $X$ \citep{singh_topological_2007}.
-Mapper has many benefits; it is conceptually simple, yet is also mathematically proven to converge to the Reeb graph $R_f(X)$ in bottleneck distance asymptotically \citep{carriere_statistical_2018}.
-It produces finite graphs, which are computationally convenient to work with, and can be visualised in 2 dimensions even if $\XX_n$ lives in higher dimensions.
+In data science, practitioners often work with a large, finite set of samples $\XX_n = \{x_1,...,x_n\}$ in $\mathbb{R}^d$, perhaps obtained by vectorizing real-world data.
+Examples include neural network embeddings of images or textual documents, as well as single-cell RNA expression data.
+Given such a set, it is useful to extract an underlying topological space $X$ from which these points are assumed to be sampled.
+One well-known technique for doing this is \emph{Mapper}, which employs a Morse-type function $f:X\to\mathbb{R}^l$ to construct a graph -- or more generally, a simplicial complex -- that represents $X$ \citep{singh_topological_2007}.
+Mapper offers several advantages; it is conceptually simple, and has been proven to converge asymptotically to the Reeb graph $R_f(X)$ in both interleaving distance and bottleneck distance \citep{munch_convergence_2016,carriere_statistical_2018}, and it produces finite graphs, which are computationally convenient to work with and can be visualised in 2 dimensions, even when $\XX_n$ lives in higher dimensions.

-Unfortunately, Mapper is sensitive to the choice of initial parameters, in particular the \emph{resolution} $r>0$, which determines the scale of topological features which Mapper can detect.
-One wants to take $r\to 0$ to capture all the features of the dataset, but this would require infinitely many samples.
-In practice, there is a minimum $r$ which can be chosen for a given set $\XX_n$, and it is difficult to determine what that minimum is apriori.
-Thus, any improvements to Mapper which can make it more robust to changing $r$ will make the algorithm more reliable for real-world data analysis.
+For these reasons, we applied Mapper to the following \emph{temporal topic modelling} application.
+Consider a corpus of images or textual documents that have been embedded into $\mathbb{R}^d$ through vectorization and dimension reduction, and that carry timestamps within a fixed interval.
+In this setting, topics or themes can be represented as clusters generated using a clustering algorithm.
+For a concrete example, the documents may consist of arXiv articles with submission dates, where clusters correspond to groups of articles on related subjects.
+Our question of interest is to understand how the clusters change over time, such as how clusters merge, split, form, or vanish.
+Mapper is a suitable tool to approach this problem, as with Morse-type function given by the timestamps, the graph output is naturally interpretable in terms of the changes in the topics over time.